 - Secretary and Treasurer are selected from one of the Class Representatives

 The HSSC (elected annually in the fall [class officers] or in January/February [executives] to serve full year terms):

 - Communications Director

 - Entertainment Director

 - Class Officers (one per class)

-NHS (National Honor Society) is organization that honors high school students (NJHS - National Junior Honor Society - honors middle school students) who have demonstrated excellence in the areas of scholarship, leadership, service, character, and citizenship.
+NHS (Nagoya Honor Society, formally the National Honor Society) is organization that honors high school students who have demonstrated excellence in the areas of scholarship, leadership, service, character, and citizenship.
 Students support the school community in a variety of activities throughout the year, and also must volunteer in the greater Nagoya community as well.

 NIS high school students who join MUN (Model United Nations) meet once a week to study and learn how to serve as delegates for countries in a mock-UN style conference.
 Students debate, write resolutions, and learn the intricacies of parliamentary debate and the fine art of maneuvering behind the scenes to negotiate.
 NIS has traditionally participated in one conference, the THIMUN conference held in Singapore in the autumn.

 "PLAN NIS" is a high school club that represents PLAN International -- an international non-governmental organization (INGO) that focuses mainly on children's rights, girls' rights and access to education, as well as other causes.
 High school student members raise funds for PLAN International and other causes by volunteering to tutor elementary and middle school students.
 Students request 1,000 yen per hour, and 500 yen for 30 minutes.
 In the 2017-18 school year, PLAN NIS was able to raise approximately 360,000 yen to donate to and three organizations outside NIS (PLAN International, Water.org, Aid TAKATA) and three organizations within NIS (HSSC, JSDA, Operation Wallacea).

 High School Sports Council